busterbenson/public/ReviewEveryMonth.md

 *Outcome of previous goal:* Hit

 *New goal:* Do pushups at least 4 days a week.
+I need to do at least the minimal amount of exercise other than bike riding because I feel like my energy levels are really low.
+Admittedly, none of my interests have anything to do with pushups...
+I just choose them because they're the easiest.
+But there's no internal motivation beyond easiness pushing me forward.
+Is it possible to enjoy pushups for themselves?
+If this doesn't work I may need to rely on biking more as my outlet for exercise.

 *Quality moments from previous month:*
 * 1st: Went to Scribe with Katie, met up with Mira and Tom